About

 Matthew Harle is a writer and curator from London.

-He has written and edited books on writers and artists, mythic television plays, miners’ strikes, lost address books, and football.
-His curating presents archives, films and artworks of everyday life in galleries, cinemas and live events.
+He has written books on writers and artists, mythic television plays, miners strikes, lost address books and football.
+He also makes exhibitions, programmes and artist’s books that draw upon documents of everyday life, cities, archive collections, cultural heritage and the history of ideas.

-He is Curator of Artistic Programmes at the Warburg Institute, working across their new gallery, auditorium, and projects in publishing and artist residencies.
-Prior to the Warburg, Matthew was Curator of Public Programme at the Barbican, where he devised events, exhibitions and helped found the Barbican Archive.
-He began his career at the BFI, working in their archive TV programming team.
+In 2024, Matthew was appointed the first Curator of Artistic Programmes at the Warburg Institute, working across their new gallery, auditorium, publishing and artist residencies.
+Prior to the Warburg, Matthew was Curator of Public Programme at the Barbican, where he helped found the Barbican Archive.
+He began his career at the BFI, working in their programming team.

-Matthew has a PhD from Birkbeck, and taught in their English department before visiting lectureships at King’s College and Yale.
-He is a trustee of the Rita Keegan Studio, originally part of the team that assembled and curated Keegan’s artworks and archive.
+Matthew has taught English Literature and Cultural History at Birkbeck and Yale.
+He is a trustee of the Rita Keegan Archive & Studio, originally part of the team that assembled and curated Keegan’s artworks and archive.